athackst/jekyll-theme-profile/demo/_docs/styles/sidebar.md

 The **sidebar** style modifies the theme's header section to provide a clean, GitHub-like navigation experience.
 It features

-- A collapsable side navigation bar that collapses
+- A collapsible side navigation bar that collapses
 - Consistent spacing and typography matching GitHub's Primer style
 - Dark and light mode compatibility